isweluiz/jboss-cli/Start_Stop_instances_jboss.md

-# Start and Stop instances JbossEap in a Action in zabbix
+# Start and Stop instances JbossEap in a Action on zabbix

 ### Start Instances Jboss